Rachel Goenka

 Rachel Goenka is an Indian restaurateur, chef, author and the founder and CEO of Mumbai based The Chocolate Spoon Company.
 She runs a chain of restaurants such as The Sassy Spoon, a European restaurant, House of Mandarin, a Chinese restaurant, Baraza Bars and Bites, a beach shack themed pub, Wicked China, an Asian resto-bar, and Sassy Teaspoon, a chain of patisseries and bakeries.

-The Times of India's Times Hospitality Icons chose her as the Woman Entrepreneur of the Year in 2018, and she was named one of The CEO Magazine's 30 Women Entrepreneurs to Watch For in 2018.
-She has featured on the cover of magazines such as Feelings, Dogs N More, and Mother & Baby.
-She was awarded the Gourmand World Cookbook Award in 2020 for her book, Adventures with Mithai.

 Early life and education

 Rachel Goenka graduated with degrees in Journalism and English from The Pennsylvania State University and then studied at The Ballymaloe Cookery School in Ireland, where Goenka was trained under celebrity chef Rachel Allen.
 After completing her graduation, she attended Le Cordon Bleu in London to specialize in patisserie.

 Career

 She set up her first restaurant, The Sassy Spoon in Mumbai's Nariman Point in 2013, which was later chosen by French chef Alain Ducasse to be part of the Gout De France movement in 2014.
 Her second outlet of The Sassy Spoon was opened in Bandra, Mumbai in 2015.

 In 2016, Goenka launched the Sassy Teaspoon, a chain of patisseries and bakeries across Mumbai and Pune.
 The Sassy Spoon, Mumbai won 'Best Independent Restaurant in India-Critics' Choice' within the first year of its operations.
 In 2017, she launched The House of Mandarin, an authentic Chinese diner.

 Some of her other brands include Baraza Bars and Bites, a beach shack themed pub, and Wicked China, an Asian resto-bar.
 She owns seven restaurants across Mumbai and Pune, and 10 patisseries and two central kitchens.